Gromov--Witten theory beyond maximal contacts: Introduction

 where

 and $y=y(q)$ is the inverse of the mirror map (\ref{mirror-map}).

 \end{theorem}

+\begin{remark} By Theorem \ref{thm-main-1}, the invariants in Theorem \ref{thm-lg-potential} are equal to invariants of $(P,X_\infty+X_\sigma)$ with contact order $(1,1)$.
+Geometrically, one may think of these invariants as counting holomorphic disks in the local Calabi--Yau $K_X$ with Maslov index two.
+This agrees with the conjecture in \cite{GRZ} that the proper Landau--Ginzburg potential is the open mirror map.
+Of course, we do not actually consider open Gromov--Witten invariants here.
+Instead, we take a purely algebro-geometric point of view by considering relative invariants with maximal contacts as counting disks in the complement $P\setminus X_\infty=K_X$.
+One can expect that the open/closed duality of \cite{chan}, \cite{LLW11}, \cite{CCLT} also holds beyond the toric setting, then the conjecture of \cite{GRZ} will also be true beyond the toric setting. \end{remark}

-\begin{remark} In \cite{Wang}, the first author shown that these two-point relative invariants of $(X,D)$ coincide with one-point absolute invariants of $P:=\mathbb P(\mathcal O_{X}(-D)\oplus \mathcal O)$.
-This is a very special case as one of the relative markings has contact order $1$.
-In general, two-point relative invariants of $(X,D)$ are not the same as the one-point absolute invariants of $P$ (in particular, the virtual dimension of the moduli spaces are not the same.) \end{remark}
+\begin{remark} In \cite{Wang}*{Theorem 1.2}, the first author showed that these two-point relative invariants of $(X,D)$ coincide with one-point absolute invariants of $P:=\mathbb P(\mathcal O_{X}(-D)\oplus \mathcal O)$.
+This is a special case as one of the relative markings has contact order $1$.
+In general, two-point relative invariants of $(X,D)$ are not the same as the one-point absolute invariants of $P$ (in particular, the virtual dimensions of the moduli spaces are not the same.) \end{remark}

-\begin{remark} In \cite{You20}, the second author computed the instanton corrections (open Gromov--Witten invariants) of toric Calabi--Yau orbifolds in terms of one-point relative Gromov--Witten invariants of a (partial) compactification.
+\begin{remark} In \cite{You20}*{Theorem 1.1}, the second author computed the instanton corrections (open Gromov--Witten invariants) of toric Calabi--Yau orbifolds in terms of one-point relative Gromov--Witten invariants of a (partial) compactification.
 In particular, when the toric Calabi--Yau is the total space of a canonical bundle $K_X$ of a semi-Fano toric manifold, the instanton corrections are in terms of one-point relative Gromov--Witten invariants of $(P,X_{\infty})$.
-It is not hard to observe that the generating function of one-point relative Gromov--Witten invariants computed in \cite{You20} coincides with the expression for the proper Landau--Ginzburg potential in \cite{You22}, see also Theorem \ref{thm-lg-potential}:
+It is not hard to observe that the generating function of one-point relative Gromov--Witten invariants computed in \cite{You20}*{Theorem 1.1} coincides with the expression for the proper Landau--Ginzburg potential in \cite{You22}*{Theorem 1.6} (see \cite{GRZ}*{Theorem 1.3} for the computation for toric del Pezzo surfaces via a different method), see also Theorem \ref{thm-lg-potential}:

 up to sign.
-This also only works when one of the two relative markings has contact order $1$.
-Nevertheless, this special case serves as an early motivation for this project. \end{remark}
+This also works only when one of the two relative markings has contact order $1$.
+Nevertheless, this special case served as an early motivation for this project. \end{remark}